 Powerful.
 Me becoming who I am or who I wish to be.
 How do we bring that about, this believing in oneself?

-I don’t thrive in waiting until I’m perfect, as if me becoming perfect will then allow me to be worthy of my own acceptance.
-Unreasonable demands placed upon humanness, layered with fear and expectation.
+I don’t thrive in waiting until I’m perfect as if me becoming perfect will allow me to be worthy of my own acceptance—unreasonable demands placed upon humanness, layered with fear and expectation.

 There is a difference between perfection and the best I can do at the time.
 Perfection demands unfaltering alignment and definitive execution without fail or fault.
 The best I can do at the time operates within realistic parameters.

 The tricky thing for me is to know if I truly gave my best or if I used “my best” as an excuse to give up or throw in the towel when things got too tough or felt too overwhelming.

 Only I can determine if I was honest with myself.
 Honesty means facts and facts can’t change a thing if they aren’t accepted just as they are—not my story about the facts.